rebi0s/environment/kubernetes/RebiosAWS_Kubernetes.md

 ## Database Problems

-### The backup area for the Rebios project in a S3 reposity:
+### The backup area for the Rebios project in a S3 repository:

 s3://rebios-test-env/rebios-backup/